 Academic Level Description

-Freshmen and sophomores are able to take their classes at five different academic levels, so that each student may study each college preparatory core content area at a depth and pace that is appropriate for her.
+Students have the opportunity to take their classes at six different academic levels, so that each student may study each college preparatory core content area at a depth and pace that is appropriate for her.

-Through our academic advising process each year, we work to ensure that students are consistently pushed to reach that next level of challenge when she is ready and include conversations about whether she should stay in her current level of challenge or move up a level based on her classroom performance.
+Through our academic advising process each year, we work to ensure that students are consistently pushed to reach that next level of challenge when she is ready for it.
+Students teachers, dean of studies, and counselors all have conversations with the students in their classes about whether she should stay in her current level of challenge or move up a level based on her classroom performance.

 Courses are leveled according to the degree of difficulty and the depth of subject matter as well as the requirements of the course.
 All levels are part of a pre-college curriculum.